Ignited by: The NEOMED Family

 A: The campus is small enough that employees and students are able to know one another on a personal level.
 Students’ needs are more personalized and with that, those needs can be met more readily; they are not considered a number or statistic.

 Q: What makes your department successful?

 A: The teamwork and camaraderie.
-All staff in our department has the same goal in mind regarding fostering student development, retention and success through professional and personal identity development, co-curricular learning opportunities and student advocacy.
-All of us in the Office of Student Affairs share the same vision of encouraging and supporting students' continuous personal, professional and group growth and development.
+All staff in our department has the same goal in mind regarding employee recruitment and retention and fostering their success through professional and personal training and development.
+All of us in the Human Resource Office share the same vision of encouraging and supporting our faculty and staff through professional growth and development opportunities.